JCastro-bit/casttro.mx/README.md

 This repository holds the code for a personal portfolio website built with Angular.
 It displays information about work experience, skills, and completed projects.
 It has a modern design that is adaptable to mobile and desktop devices.
 The code is well-commented and organized for easy understanding and customization.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version: 15.1.5 and Node:18.12.0

+This project use [PrimeNG](https://primeng.org), an open source library of UI components for Angular applications.

+PrimeNG provides a large collection of high-quality UI components that can be used to enhance the user interface of Angular applications.

+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Development server